 YOUR COMMUNITY IS AT RISK

-Recently, Wyn Williams and I met with a longstanding Local Non-Profit (LNP) in Arizona.
+Recently, Wyn Williams and I met with a longstanding local non-profit employer in Arizona.

 This Non-Profit employer is currently self-funded and on an unbundled platform.
 They are represented by the largest employee benefits brokerage firm in the country.
-But as employer described the situation to Wyn and I, it became increasingly apparent that this enormous, publicly-traded brokerage firm wasn’t all that sympathetic to the budget of a non-profit.
+But as the employer described the situation to Wyn and I, it became increasingly apparent that this enormous, publicly traded brokerage firm wasn’t all that sympathetic to the budget of a non-profit.

-Unfortunately, the Broker had sold employer on the idea of an Individual Stop Loss (ISL) amount of $35,000.
-This is grossly inappropriate for a group with the enrollment that employer has.
+Unfortunately, the Broker had sold the employer on the idea of an Individual Stop Loss (ISL) amount of $35,000.
+This is grossly inappropriate for a group with the enrollment that the employer has.

 Wrong is Wrong.

 If that weren’t enough, the Broker attempted to push employer towards moving back to a fully-insured plan.
-Self-funded à Fully-insured is a step backwards!
+Self-funded -> Fully insured is a step backwards!
 It provides the Broker with high commissions and, as discussed below, restricts the non-profit from having real control and choice in employee care.
 Wrong.

-As a result of the MLR, the only way insurers can increase their profit is by increasing claims.
-Publicly traded entities owe it to their shareholders to increase profits year over year.
-Thus, insurers are incentivized to increase claims costs year over year.
+As a result of the MLR, the only way insurers and brokers can increase their profit is by increasing claims.
+Thus, insurers and brokers are incentivized to increase claims costs year over year.
 The opposite is also true; if an insurer were to actually lower claims (which it won’t), the insurer and the broker would earn less.
 See the breakdown below:

 Wyn and I described the situation to this employer, laying bare the conflicts of interest that brokers face when “representing” their clients.
 We spared no detail going through all the instances we’ve seen companies being ripped off and mistreated.
 Then, we explained how Wincline does business differently.

-As a fee-only, fiduciary firm, our only concern is lowering healthcare costs for companies and improving their benefits offering .
-Wincline can truly represent a local non-profit like employer and make sure its limited dollars go as far as possible.
+As a fee-only, fiduciary firm, our sole concern is lowering healthcare costs for companies and improving their benefits.
+In this case, Wincline can truly represent the local non-profit and make sure its limited dollars go as far as possible.

 Right is right, wrong is wrong!
-Brokers’ misaligned incentives are hurting our industry and are killing employer’s bottom-lines and employees’ wages.
+Brokers’ misaligned incentives are hurting our industry and are killing employer’s bottom-lines as well as employees’ wages.
 They’re not delivering genuine value; quite the opposite.

 Times are changing.
 Brokers need to be true advisors and need to know the ins and outs of all funding options, so they can give holistic advice – not just sales talk.
-In addition, brokers need to work off a fee-only model so that they are not structurally incentivized to increase premium costs.
+In addition, brokers need to work off a fee-only model so that they are not structurally incentivized to increase premium costs via the MLR.

-We’re grateful for the opportunity to discuss benefits issues with a mission-driven, Arizona non-profit – but we’re fired up that we discovered a large Broker doing them a disservice.
+We’re grateful for the opportunity to discuss benefits issues with a mission-driven, Arizona non-profit.
+At the same time, we’re fired up that we discovered a large Broker doing them a disservice.
 It’s not complicated to do what’s right.
 It should be even less complicated when you’re representing a non-profit.